average-bread/morefeatures/README.md

 * Golden Bomb Quiver can be found in dungeons and let you use infinite explosive charges

-* Plate armor can be found in dungeons, can't be repaired, has stats between iron and gold, has double of gold durability (Only helmet and chestplate exist)
+* Plate armor can be found in dungeons, can be repaired, has stats between iron and gold, has double of gold durability (Only helmet and chestplate exist)

+* Stone armor can be crafted with any stone, weaker iron version

+* Module mod structure.
+Parts of the mod can be disabled or enabled in config (all enabled by default) and stuff like paper wall texture can be changed

+* Inner compatibility.
+If you have specific modules enabled at the same time, you could get some extra content

+* New labyrinths: limestone, granite, basalt, swamp and bricks

+* Scorpion spawners can be found in desert labyrinths

+* Olive armor.
+Only good at explosion protection

+* Studded armor, craft from chain and leather, can be repaired like chain armor

+* No name Dyes compatibility!